cnslab-network-security/homework1/task4/README.md

 # Requirement

-## Overview

 We will develop a simple NIDS that reads a Snort rule file and parses it to extract detection policies.
-It should operates with three steps:
+It should operate with three steps:
 1. Parse a Snort rule file and generate a rule set
 2. Capture an incoming packet and match it with the rules
 3. Print a message if a packet is matched.